ravi198715/story-lab/README.md

 ## Task Info
 The tasks are done as part of two pages under manage subscriptions link.
-1.Bulk swap : This will allow users to choose more than one users to swap subscription
+1.Bulk swap : This will allow users to choose more than one users to swap subscription. filter can be used to select users with specific selection.

 Limitation: Number of users selected to swap and to be swapped with should be equal.
+The code doesn't takes into consideration the user selected on left side table still exist right hand side.
+1st person selcted on left hand side will be swapped with 1st person on right hand side, its same for next selection.

 2. Custom swap: As part of custom swap people can swap subscription of two people or a 3way swap eg. Haris got Jovi's Premium phone